daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ## Visual Studio Code

 The open-source text editor Visual Studio Code (VS Code) is both a powerful text editor and a full-blown Python ADE, which we will use for more complex analysis.
 Go to [https://code.visualstudio.com/download](https://code.visualstudio.com/download) and download the windows version of VS Code.
 After the download has finished, run the installer and accept the default configuration for all pages except for the following:

+- *Optional* On the **Select Additional Tasks** page, check "Create a desktop icon" under "Additional icons".
-    - On the **Select Additional Tasks** check all four boxes under "Other"
+- Also on the **Select Additional Tasks** page check all four boxes under "Other"
     - "Add 'Open with Code' action to Windows file context menu"
     - "Add 'Open with Code' action to Windows directory context menu"
     - "Register Code as an editor for supported file types"
     - "Add to PATH" (this should selected by default).

 ![](/resources_pages/imgs/vs_code.png)